AndiKod/Calepin/readme.md

 cd ~/Documents/calepin
 npx http-server
 ```
-It invoke [http-server](https://github.com/http-party/http-server) and spin a server.

 On the first call it will install it.
 Your Calepin website is running at http://localhost:8080

 ### The good old [XAMPP](https://www.apachefriends.org/index.html) or [WAMP](https://www.wampserver.com/en/)